SamTebbs33/mkvim/README.md

 <a id="Usage">Usage</a>
 =====

-Make sure that you're in the same directory as mkvim.sh and execute either of the following commands, where *name* is the name of your profile.
+Make sure that you're in the same directory as mkvim.sh and execute the following command, where *name* is the name of your profile.

 ```
 $ sh mkvim.sh name
-$ sh mkvim.sh name -c # -c removes all previously created Vim profile aliases
 ```

 This will then create a new directory with the following structure